akaliutau/ai-salad/README.md

 problem → model → solution → pass/fail
 ```

-AI-Salad treats solving as an optimization process — a salad of agents, feedback, traces, heuristics, and validated data:
+AI-Salad treats solving as an optimization process — a mixture of runs, coding environment feedback (essentially it could be any platform,
+even if it does not have API), traces, heuristics, and validated data:

 ```text
 problem